Is It Safe to Travel to Tunisia in 2026?

 Mount Salloum

-Do not travel due to terrorism.
+Do Not Travel to Mount Salloum due to terrorism.

 Mount Sammamma

-Do not travel due to terrorism.
+Do Not Travel to Mount Sammamma due to terrorism.

 Tunisia has 8 distinct regions with varying advisory levels.
 Risk conditions differ significantly by area.